jseppi/angular-dropdowns/README.md

             }
             {
                 text: 'Option2'
+                someprop: 'somevalue'
             }
             {
+                # Any option with divider set to true will be a divider
+                # in the menu and cannot be selected.
                 divider: true
             }
             {
+                # Example of an option with the 'href' property
                 text: 'Option4'
-                href: '#option4' # Can specify this property for link options }
+                href: '#option4'
+            }
         ]

-        $scope.ddSelectSelected = "Select an Option"
+        $scope.ddSelectSelected = {} # Must be an object
     )

 And in your html, specify the dropdown-select and dropdown-model attributes on an element: